 Use double spacing throughout the text, tables, figure legends and references.
-Electronic files should be formatted for U.S. letter paper.
+Electronic files should be formatted for U.S. letter paper which is 8.5" × 11" (215.9 by 279.4 mm) or A4 paper.
 For best results, use Times and Symbol fonts only.

 Acceptable file formats

 We prefer that the initial submission be uploaded to our electronic submission site as a Word file that contains all components of the paper.
-Create a single file (see above for correct order) consisting of the text, references, figures and their legends, tables and their legends, and Supplementary Materials.
+Create a single file consisting of the text, references, figures and their legends, tables and their legends, and Supplementary Materials.
 Supplementary Materials that cannot be incorporated into a Word file must be sent to us separately (see below).

 Alternatively, you may upload your manuscript as one file that contains all of the textual material plus separate figure files (one for each figure) and separate Supplementary Material files.
 The text file should be a Word .docx (preferred) or .doc file.

 Please use zipped files when necessary to upload unusually large supplementary files.

 See the above instructions for creating your original figures.
 For initial submission, the figure files should be incorporated into the main text .doc or .docx file if possible.
 All figures should be cited in the manuscript in a consecutive order.
 Figures should be supplied in either vector art formats (Illustrator, EPS, WMF, FreeHand, CorelDraw, PowerPoint, Excel, etc.) or bitmap formats (Photoshop, TIFF, GIF, JPEG, etc.).
 Bitmap images should be of 300 dpi resolution at least unless the resolution is intentionally set to a lower level for scientific reasons.
 If a bitmap image has labels, the image and labels should be embedded in separate layers.